White man seeks forgiveness in attack on Black family’s home

 The following day, someone fired a bullet through the Halls’ front window and police found six shell casings outside the house.

 A neighbor’s home surveillance video showed a masked and hooded man carrying what appears to be a handgun outside the Halls’ home.
-Frederick, who lives in the Halls’ neighborhood, was arrested Tuesday and confessed, Warren Police Commissioner Bill Dwyer told reporters Wednesday.
+Frederick, who lives in the Halls’ neighborhood, was arrested Tuesday and confessed, Warren Police Commissioner Bill Dwyer told reporters.